allan2/dotenvy/README.md

 Usage
 ----

-The aim of this project is to be as close as possible to a drop-in replacement for `std::os::env`.
-Because of this, the API exposed by the standard library is imitated.
-The methods provided by a Dotenv struct, `env`, `env_as_bytes`, `getenv` and `getenv_as_bytes`, carry the same signatures as their standard library counterparts.
+The easiest and most common usage consists on calling `dotenv::dotenv` when the application starts, which will load environment variables from a file named `.env` located wherever your application binary is located; after that, you can just call the environment-related method you need as provided by `std::os`.

-Dotenv implements the `dotenv` static method, returning a Dotenv struct using the contents of the file named `.env` at the path of your application binary, if it exists.
-If you need finer control about the source of the environment variables, Dotenv exposes the static methods `from_path`, `from_file`, `from_filename`, `from_bytes` and `from_str`.
+If you need finer control about the name of the file or its location, you can use the `from_filename` and `from_path` methods provided by the crate.

 Examples
 ----